lifting-bits/mcsema/docs/McsemaWalkthrough.md

     $ echo "testing compression" | ./xz.new | unxz
     testing compression

-Most command line arguments to xz also work:
+Command line arguments to `xz.new` also work:

     $ ./xz.new --version
     xz (XZ Utils) 5.1.0alpha
     liblzma 5.1.0alpha
-    $ ./xz.new -h
+    $ ./xz.new --help
     Usage: ./xz.new [OPTION]...
 [FILE]...
     Compress or decompress FILEs in the .xz format.